LemmaSoftware/akvo/README.md

 ====
 Akvo provides processing of surface NMR data.
 It aims to be simple to use yet flexible for accommodating changes to processing flow.
 Akvo is written primarily in Python 3 with a small amount of R as well.
 The application is written around a Qt GUI with plotting provided by Matplotlib.

-The bleeding-edge code may be accessed using the git client
+The bleeding-edge code may be accessed using the git client at
 ```
 git clone http://lemma.codes/LemmaSoftware/Akvo.git
 ```